 Is JBL a soundbar that is worth its weight?

-Yes, JBL can be a great soundbar.
-The 3.1 comes with a bass module and a dedicated center channel for the middle to deliver excellent sound.
+Yes, JBL system can be a great soundbar.
+The 3.1 comes with a bass module and a dedicated center channel for the middle to deliver great sound.
 It is simple to use and produces impressive sound.
-The box also includes a remote device.
+The cable box also includes a remote device.

 Are 3.1 soundbars worth the cost?